cosmos/sdk-tutorials/academy/2-main-concepts/architecture.md

 <HighlightBox type="tip">

 This is meant as a design exercise.
-If you want to go from the design phase to the **implementation** phase, head to [Running Your Own Cosmos Chain](/course-ida/landingpages/week2-lp.md).
+If you want to go from the design phase to the **implementation** phase, head to [Run Your Own Cosmos Chain](/course-ida/landingpages/week2-lp.md).

 </HighlightBox>